Juan-Jones/blogsphere/content/blog/flip-domain-names.md

 ---
-title: "How to Flip Domain Names"
+title: "Mastering Domain Flipping: Unlocking Lucrative Online Real Estate Opportunities"
-description: "Learn how to start a podcast."
+description: "Discover the art of domain flipping, how to acquire, enhance, and resell domain names for profit.
+Learn how to identify valuable domains."
-image: "images/post/how-to-start-a-podcast.jpeg"
+image: "images/post/domain-flipping.jpg"
 date: 2020-01-05T18:19:25+06:00
 categories: ["personal finance"]
 tags: ["additional income"]
 type: "featured" # available types: [featured/regular]
-draft: true
+draft: false
 ---

-_What is domain flipping_?
+*What is domain flipping*?
 Domain flipping is the act of buying a domain name, then selling it.
 The domain flipping process involves purchasing a domain name at a lower price and later selling it at a higher price to interested parties.
 What are domain names?
 Domain names are characters that conveniently direct people to a website.
-The following steps are necessary to start the _domain flipping process_:
+The following steps are necessary to start the **domain flipping** process:

 ## How to Flip a Domain Name